Po Valley: Geography

 The Po Valley is often regarded as a syncline, or dip in the crust due to compression at the edges.
 Regardless of whether this concept accurately describes its geology, the valley is manifestly a sediment-filled trough, or virtual syncline, continuous with the deeps of the Adriatic Sea.
 The surface terrain is therefore divided into two overall types of landform: the plain, or flat surface of the fill, and the anticline at the edges, taking the form of hilly country in which the outcrops of the original rock are visible along with alluvial fans formed from the outwash of the more severe anticlinal terrain; that is, the Apennines and the Alps.

-The valley is broadly divided into an upper, drier part, often not particularly suited for agriculture, and a lower, very fertile, and well-irrigated section, known in Lombardy and western Emilia as la Bassa, "the low (plain)".
+The valley is broadly divided into an upper, drier part, often not particularly suited for agriculture, and a lower, very fertile, and well-irrigated section, known in Lombardy and western Emilia as la Bassa, 'the low (plain)'.
 The upper areas of the Po valley take local names which reflect in their meanings their being modestly suited for farming.
 So we have the Piedmontese vaude and baragge, the Lombard brughiere and Groane, or, exiting from the Po valley proper, the Friulian magredi, areas remote from easily reachable water tables and covered with dense woods or dry soils.

-This specific meaning for "lower plain" derive from a geologic feature called the fontanili ("spring") line or zone, a band of springs around the Val Po, heaviest on the north, on the lowermost slopes of the anticline.
+This specific meaning for 'lower plain' derive from a geologic feature called the fontanili line or zone, a band of springs around the Val Po, heaviest on the north, on the lowermost slopes of the anticline.
 It varies from a few kilometres to as much as 50 km wide.
 The fontanili line is the outcrop, or intersection, of the anticline's water table with the surface at the edge of the bassa.
 The rock above the line is porous.
 Surface water in the intermittent streams of the mountains tends to disappear below ground only to spring out again in the spring zone.
 The spring zone is often called "the middle valley."